DavidBustamanteL/Testing-AI-Models-on-R-Code-Reasoning/README.md

 ---

+## 9.11 Qwen3.6 and Qwen3.6:35B

+### Score: Not scored

+Both Qwen3.6 variants failed to produce a substantive final response to the benchmark prompt.

+Instead, the returned output consisted only of reasoning or thought-process text, without a completed answer addressing the requested execution trace, problems, corrected code, exact output, and statistical interpretation.

+Because there was no final benchmark response to evaluate, these models were not assigned a numerical correctness score.

+This is qualitatively different from an incorrect answer.
+The other tested models attempted to answer the benchmark and could therefore be evaluated against the reference solution.
+In these two cases, benchmark completion itself failed.

+### Verdict

+Not scored because no substantive final benchmark answer was produced.

+---

 # 10. Error Matrix

 | Model | `mean()` NA default | Grouped `mutate()` | A disappears after filter | `cor()` NA default | Valid syntax recognition | Exact output |